Marynxs/PokeBot/README.md

 # PokeBot

-A small bot made by me with the purpose to be a fun and interesting Pokémon bot, where Pokémon spawn by time.
+A small discord bot made by myself with the purpose to be a fun and interesting Pokémon bot, where Pokémon spawn by time.

 ## Features and Future Features